mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 It's worth pausing for a moment here and making sure you followed the various ways control flow and values were passed.

-The only way to yield (or effectively cede control) from a coroutine is to `await` an object that `yield`s in its `__await__` method.
+The only way to yield (or effectively cede control) from a coroutine is to await an object that `yield`s in its `__await__` method.
 That might sound odd to you.
 Frankly, it was to me too.
 You might be thinking:
 1. What about a `yield` directly within the coroutine?
 The coroutine becomes a generator-coroutine, a different beast entirely.
 2. What about a `yield from` within the coroutine to a function that `yield`s (i.e. plain generator)?
 SyntaxError: `yield from` not allowed in a coroutine.
 I imagine Python made this a SyntaxError to mandate only one way of using coroutines for the sake of simplicity.
 Ideologically, `yield from` and `await` are quite similar.

 ## Futures

-A future is an object meant to represent a computation or process's status and result (if any), hence the term future i.e. still to come or not yet happened.
+A future is an object meant to represent a computation or process's status and result, hence the term future i.e. still to come or not yet happened.

 A future has a few important attributes.
 One is its state which can be either pending, cancelled or done.
 Another is its result which is set when the state transitions to done.
 To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status and result of that computation, kind of like a status-light (red, yellow or green) or indicator.

 Task subclasses Future in order to gain these various capabilities.
 I said in the prior section tasks store a list of callbacks and I lied a bit.
 It's actually the Future class that implements this logic which Task inherits.

 Futures may be also used directly i.e. not via tasks.
 Tasks mark themselves as done when their coroutine's complete.
 Futures are much more versatile and will be marked as done when you say so.
-In this way, they're the flexible interface for you to make your own conditions for waiting.
-Here's how you could leverage Future to create your own variant of asynchronous sleep (i.e. asyncio.sleep).
+In this way, they're the flexible interface for you to make your own conditions for waiting and resuming.
+Here's an example of how you could leverage Future to create your own variant of asynchronous sleep (i.e. asyncio.sleep).

 ```python
 import asyncio